Overview

 Tab/Accordion Items

-• Agencies must conduct security assessments of all publicly available generative AI tools prior to use to ensure system safety, reliability and to understand how data is used, stored and destroyed.
-Use the NIST AI Risk Management Framework (AI RMF) to assess and manage risk to individuals, organizations, and society associated with AI.
+• Conduct security assessments of all publicly available generative AI tools prior to use to ensure system safety, reliability and to understand how data is used, stored and destroyed.
+Use the NIST AI Risk Management Framework (AI RMF) to assess and manage risk to individuals, organizations and society associated with AI.

-• Agencies must evaluate and approve the legal risks associated with legal terms and conditions governing the license and or use of publicly available generative AI tools.
+• Evaluate and approve the legal risks associated with legal terms and conditions governing the license and or use of publicly available generative AI tools.
 These terms and conditions may be enforceable against the employee or the agency.

-• Use of publicly available generative AI should be documented at the agency or entity level for accountability and to ensure the use of publicly available generative AI is for the public good and does not involve the use of PII or other sensitive data.
+• Document publicly available generative AI at the agency or entity level for accountability and to ensure the use of publicly available generative AI is for the public good and does not involve the use of PII or other sensitive data.

-• Successful use cases of publicly generative AI should be documented to share within your agency as well as with other state agencies that could benefit from its use.
+• Document successful use cases of publicly generative AI to share within your agency as well as with other state agencies that could benefit from its use.

 • Each agency is responsible for determining whether use of publicly available generative AI by its employees is acceptable and for setting appropriate employment policies governing the use of publicly available generative AI by its employees.